"Providing Professional Knowledge"

 Online and Telephone Counselling

 This type of counselling takes place online, by email or over the telephone.
 Instead of talking about your problems with a counsellor face to face, you talk over the telephone or write about them.
 This is useful if you find it hard to travel or would find it hard to talk with a counsellor in person.
-This type of counselling although not a theoretical approach still follows the Guidelines for Good Practice of the professional body we are members of, the British Association for Counselling and Psychotherapy (BACP).
+This type of counselling although not a theoretical approach still follows the Guidelines for Good Practice of the professional body we are members of, the British Association for Counselling and Psychotherapy (BACP), or abide by the BPS (British Psychological Society) code of ethics and conduct.